f-droid/fdroid-website/_docs/FAQ_-_Client.md

 ### The client shows a newer version.
 Why didn't it notify me of an update?

-Assuming you have update notifications switched on (in Preferences) this probably means the newer version is not *recommended* for your device.
+Assuming you have update notifications switched on (in Settings) this probably means the newer version is not *recommended* for your device.

-In the list of versions in the client, the *recommended version* is identified by a '\*'.
-This is the version which is closest to the *current version* &ndash; the version that the developers of the application publish to Google Play or their website, or tag in their source code repository.
+In the list of versions in the client, the *recommended version* is identified by a "Suggested" label.
+This is the version which is closest to the *current version* &ndash; the version that the developers of the application publish in their source code repository and want users to install.
 There may be newer versions than this in the list &ndash; they could be, for example, test or beta versions.
-You can install these, but update notifications are not shown because the Version Code (Android's scheme for version numbering) is greater than the _CurrentVersionCode_.
+You can install these, but update notifications are not shown because the Version Code (Android's scheme for version numbering) is greater than the _CurrentVersionCode_ defined in the repository metadata.

 For third-party repositories, it may also be the case that the maintainers neglected to update the current version in their repository's metadata.

+You can install a non-recommended version from the Versions list manually or on the app page, in the menu, F-Droid client offers an option to "Allow beta updates" that will always mark the highest available and compatible version as an update.

 ### Why does F-Droid need these permissions?